brentyi/tyro/README.md

 optional arguments:
-  -h, --help            show this help message and exit --optimizer.learning-rate OPTIMIZER.LEARNING_RATE
+  -h, --help            show this help message and exit --optimizer.learning-rate FLOAT
-                        Learning rate to use. (float, default: 0.0003) --optimizer.weight-decay OPTIMIZER.WEIGHT_DECAY
+                        Learning rate to use. (default: 0.0003) --optimizer.weight-decay FLOAT
-                        Coefficient for L2 regularization. (float, default: 0.01) --seed SEED           Random seed.
-This is helpful for making sure that our experiments are all reproducible! (int, default: 0)
+                        Coefficient for L2 regularization. (default: 0.01)
+  --seed INT            Random seed.
+This is helpful for making sure that our experiments are
+                        all reproducible! (default: 0)

 required arguments:
-  --experiment-name EXPERIMENT_NAME
+  --experiment-name STR
-                        Experiment name to use. (str) --optimizer.type {ADAM,SGD}
+                        Experiment name to use.
+  --optimizer.type {ADAM,SGD}
-                        Variant of SGD to use. (str)
+                        Variant of SGD to use.
 ```